 A few years back, we visited little-known Johnny Shoshone Spring inside of Death Valley National Park.
 It is a place I’ve been curious about for some time.
 The spring is not much more than a seep but what is interesting is that this was a summer camp of Johnny Shoshone, one of the last of the Panamint Shoshone Indians living in the Panamint mountains.
+Johnny is famous for staking the first claim on the Montgomery-Shoshone Mine over at Rhyolite.
+It’s reported that Bob Montgomery paid Johnny two dollars and a pair of overalls for that claim.
+The Montgomery-Shoshone Mine produced five million dollars worth of gold in the next few years.

 Please respect this site and leave everything as you find it.
 It is illegal to remove anything in a National Park.